avnet-iotconnect/iotc-azurertos-sdk/samples/wfi32iot/QUICKSTART_DEMO.md

 ### IoTConnect Template Setup

 * At your IoTConnect account web page, navigate to Devices->Device->Templates(dock at the bottom) and click Create Template on that page.
-  * Enter a desired name like "wfi32demo" for Template Code and Template Name.
+  * Enter a desired name like "wfi32demo" for **Template Code** and **Template Name**.
-  * Select *Self Signed Certificate* in the Authentication Type pulldown.
+  * Select *Self Signed Certificate* in the **Authentication Type** pulldown.
   * Ensure that **Device Message Version** is **1.0**
-  * Click "Save"
+  * Click **Save**
 * At the same page, click the Attributes tab.
-* Add a field to the list of attributes called "Version" of type ***STRING**
+* Add a field to the list of attributes called "version" of type **STRING**
-* Add the following NUMERIC fields to the list of attributes.
+* Add the following **NUMERIC** fields to the list of attributes.
 ULP or VAV fields are optional, if you have the Click Boards:
   * *WFI32IoT_temperature* - Note that this value seems rather high.
 It is likely measuring the chip internal temperature of the WFI32-IoT.
   * *WFI32IoT_light* - The amount light value reported by the light sensor on the WFI32-IoTboard.
   * *ULP_pressure* - Air pressure measured on the Ultra-Low Press Click Board.
   * *ULP_temperature* - Temperature measured on the Ultra-Low Press Click Board.
   * *VAV_pressure* - Air pressure measured on the VAV Press Click Board.
   * *VAV_temperature* - Temperature measured on the VAV Press Click Board.
-* the screenshot below shows an example template:
+* The screenshot below shows an example template:

 ![Template Screenshot](media/template.png "Template Screenshot")

 ## Obtaining the Device Certificate Fingerprint

-We will be explaining how to set up your device for Self Signed Certificate IoTConnect authentication type.
+This document outlines how to set up your device for Self Signed Certificate IoTConnect authentication type.
 Steps for other authentication types are of scope for this gide and are available in the main README.md.

 * In order to complete the next steps, we need to obtain the fingerprint of our device certificate.